Pooret/resume/TylerPoore-Resume.md

 - CTO, New York, NY: Developed biomimetic polymer synthesis method, co-authored patents, and created pitch decks for fundraising

 ## Projects:
-- Predicting Company Stock Movements from CEO Tweets: Developed a tool for stock analysis using NLP techniques and machine learning models
+- [Predicting Company Stock Movements from CEO Tweets](https://github.com/Pooret/Predicting-Executive-Stock-Movements): Scraped tweets using Twint from high-profile CEOS and developed a model to predict their company stock movements based off tweets
-- Wine Quality Classification through Decision Boundary Analysis: Engineered a stacking classification pipeline for wine quality prediction
+- [Wine Quality Classification through Decision Boundary Analysis](https://github.com/Pooret/Wine-Quality-Classification): Engineered a stacking classification pipeline for wine quality prediction for red and white wines

 ## Education:
 **Springboard**
-- Data Scientist Fellow, New York: Completed Data Science Career Track with Advanced Machine Learning specialization
+- Data Scientist Fellow, New York: Completed Data Science Career Track with Advanced Machine Learning specialization.
+Roughly equivalent to a Masters in DS.
+Built and developed tools for analyzing and cleaning text data, developed SQL queries,

 **Columbia University**
-- MA in Organic Chemistry, 2010-2013: Worked on catalytic ring closures of alkaloids, published in a high-impact journal
+- MA in Organic Chemistry, 2010-2013: Worked on catalytic ring closures of alkaloids, [published in a high-impact journal](https://www.researchgate.net/publication/236267070_An_Efficient_Approach_to_the_Securinega_Alkaloids_Empowered_by_Cooperative_N-Heterocyclic_CarbeneLewis_Acid_Catalysis)

 **Rensselaer Polytechnic Institute (RPI)**
 - BS/MS in Chemistry, 2005-2010: Summa Cum Laude, Founder's Award of Excellence